-From page to page, the book shows different animals and natural phenomena in the habitat or space of function in the world.
+From page to page, the book shows different animals and natural phenomena in the world's habitat or space of function.
 We see the different places fishes belong.
-Where the trees, birds, deers, and rabbits belong.
-So even though it's essentially an illustrated poem, it is an easy way to increase kids' knowledge about animals and the wonders of nature.
+Where the trees, birds, deer, rabbits, and other wonderful creatures belong.
+So, even though it's essentially an illustrated poem, it is an easy way to increase kids' knowledge about animals and the wonders of nature.

 I think you could inspire children to become nature lovers and protectors of the environment with children's books like this.
-It shows how mindless progress in technological and economic developments can come back to haunt us unless some people care enough to defend nature against greedy industrialists.
+This ever-popular fun book shows how mindless progress in technological and economic developments can come back to haunt us unless some people care enough to defend nature against greedy industrialists.

 This book raises questions about conserving resources, recycling, and the circular economy.
 This is one of those rather long but beautiful nature books.
 It is not too heavy on words and has a lot of rhyming words and rich illustrations.

 Still, the Once-ler carries on, manufacturing more thneeds and getting richer.
-Soon the last truffula tree is cut down, and the land is left barren and polluted.
+Soon, the last truffula tree is cut down, leaving the land barren and polluted.
 The Lorax disappears into thin air, and the Once-ler is left to deal with the consequences of his greed.

 This book is filled with colorful illustrations and tells kids about the real wonder of nature.
 It's about the tallest tree in the world.
 I think the book is easy to read, although toddlers might need some help because of the poetic feel of the book.

 For older readers like myself, the additional information page at the back of the book is a major win.
 It provides all sorts of interesting facts about redwood trees.
-It's a pretty great book, and kids will love it.
+It's beautifully written, and kids will love it.

 In Stretch To The Sun, the author imagines how the tallest tree in the world must have grown from a tiny sprout.
 The little tree grows from the fallen stump of another tree.
 It is protected and nourished by other trees, animals, and sunlight.
 It survives a fire and narrowly escapes being chopped up as timber.